 Here is a list of selected projects I’ve been lucky enough to be involved with in the recent years:

-AppCare is a subscription service for app maintenance.
+AppCare was a subscription service for app maintenance.
 For a fixed monthly fee our experienced developers make sure that your app stays in shape and keeps on fulfilling its role in your business.

 iOS development, iMessage App